-- Providing housing in the immediate term to accommodate both pent-up demand and new households attracted by employment growth. - Creating and encouraging greater housing variety and affordability across income ranges for both the rental and ownership sectors. - Expanding housing development and conservation of existing residential inventory in established city neighborhoods. - The strategy further recognized that both housing and neighborhood development require a certain degree of patience and a long-term view.
-In this light, a policy framework is adapted to the following time frames: - Immediate-term (by 2024), addressing critical short-term needs created by existing demand and likely community growth, with a probable but not exclusive focus on new rental development and some greenfield development for owner occupied units. - Medium-term (2024-2029), achieving steady housing production consistent with market demand, with growing components of ownership and infill development. - Long-term (2029 and the future), achieving a substantially sound and secure inventory of existing housing in established neighborhoods and eliminating the gap between replacement and market value in these neighborhoods.
+- Providing housing in the immediate term to accommodate both pent-up demand and new households attracted by employment growth. - Creating and encouraging greater housing variety and affordability across income ranges for both the rental and ownership sectors. - Expanding housing development and conservation of existing residential inventory in established city neighborhoods. - The strategy further recognizes that both housing and neighborhood development require a certain degree of patience and a long-term view.
+In this light, a policy framework is adapted to the following time frames: - Immediate-term (within the next three years), addressing critical short-term needs created by existing demand and likely community growth, with a probable but not exclusive focus new rental development and some greenfield development for owner occupied units. - Medium-term (three to eight years), achieving steady housing production consistent with market demand, with growing components of ownership and infill development. - Long-term (eight years and over), achieving a substantially sound and secure inventory of existing housing in established neighborhoods and eliminating the gap between replacement and market value in these neighborhoods.